younata/personal_knowledge/src/flying/weather/icing.md

 - Carburetor Ice
   - Forms in the venturi of carbureted engines.
   - Causes engine roughness and loss of power, as this prevents fuel from mixing with the air.
 Turn on carb heat to clear and prevent this.

-- Frost
+## Frost

-  - Ice crystals caused by sublimation (water in the air freezing to the surface without transitioning to a liquid form) when both the temperature and dew point are below freezing.
+Ice crystals caused by sublimation (water in the air freezing to the surface without transitioning to a liquid form) when both the temperature and dew point are below freezing.

-  - Frost accumulates on the ground and should be swept off prior to flight.
+Frost accumulates on the ground and should be swept off prior to flight.

+If in doubt, just put the aircraft in a heated hanger until the frost melts off.